Thailand

 Internet availability

-The Internet penetration rate at the beginning of 2024 among the urban population was 85%, among rural residents - 76%.
+The internet penetration rate at the beginning of 2024 was 85% among urban residents and 76% among rural residents.

-The number of internet users in Thailand increased by 0.1% between January 2023 and January 2024., the proportion of the Thai population with access to wireless Wi-Fi connectivity is projected to remain at the same level in 2029.
+The number of internet users in Thailand increased by 0.1% between January 2023 and January 2024.
+The proportion of Thailand's population with access to Wi-Fi connectivity is projected to remain at the same level in 2029.

-However, the share of the country's population with access to mobile Internet will constantly grow between 2024 and 2029 by a total of 1.6%.
+However, the proportion of the country's population with access to mobile internet will grow steadily between 2024 and 2029 by a total of 1.6%.

-Average wireless connection speed via Wi-Fi is 33.5 Mbit/s.
+The average speed of wireless connection via Wi-Fi is 33.5 Mbps.

 • mobile - 87%